 Blue Apron is one of the most well-known and highly advertised meal boxes out there.
 We’d be remiss to leave them out!
 A pioneer in the game, Blue Apron is a well-run machine.
-They have a great variety of recipes, and as a foodie I can definitely say I’ve learned quite a few things from following them over the years.
+They have a great variety of recipes, and as a foodie, I can definitely say I’ve learned quite a few things from following them over the years.
 The variety really pushes you outside of your comfort zone in the kitchen, and it’s fun to try new cuisines and flavors in the comfort of your own home.
 The only downside is that it’s hard to feed a family with picky kids with a Blue Apron box.
-Perfect for young couples who aren’t trying to feed mouths that prefer hot dogs and chicken nuggets above all else, Blue Apron is a safe and dependable player in this field.
+Perfect for young couples who aren’t trying to feed mouths that prefer hot dogs and chicken nuggets.
+Above all else, Blue Apron is a safe and dependable player in this field.

-Calling themselves “America’s Most Popular Meal Kit”, Hello Fresh meals start at around $8.99 a serving.
+Calling themselves “America’s Most Popular Meal Kit,” Hello Fresh meals start at around $8.99 a serving.
 This is comparable to most meal kits, though for a family on a budget that quickly adds up.
-The meals, like Blue Apron, are fresh and there is a wide variety with classics like meatloaf, and meals to stretch your palate like poblano tacos.
+The meals, like Blue Apron, are fresh and there is a wide variety with classics like meatloaf and meals to stretch your palate like poblano tacos.
 Their packaging gets rave reviews for the ease: it’s sorted by meal with all ingredients together in well-marked bags, and it’s sustainable, using all recyclable materials.
 If the masses are correct, this is the meal box to try.
 The recipes seem straight forward and get great points for flavor, so if budget isn’t a consideration, Hello Fresh might be the best option for your family.

 The meal kit for organic lovers, Green Chef uses only USDA certified organic ingredients in every recipe.
 Their recipes are varied and fun, allowing you to choose from 10 different dietary preference-based menus.
 Love Paleo, and wondering if they’ve got it?
 Is it gluten-free?
-You’re covered here too.
-They seem to market mostly for two-person households, with only two-family options (omnivore/carnivore).
+You’re covered here, too.
+They seem to market mostly to two-person households, with only two-family options (omnivore/carnivore).
 A bit on the pricey side, with meals averaging around $12/serving, this is a meal box for people who are passionate about their ingredients and their diets.

 Not ready for a meal box commitment but desperately need meal planning help?
 Enter Platejoy.
-Not a meal box but a menu plan, this service takes your preferences and habits and creates a tailor-made menu and shopping list each week.
+Not a meal kit delivery but a menu plan, this service takes your preferences and habits and creates a tailor-made menu and shopping list each week.
 Yes, more work than ingredients showing up at your door; however, there is more flexibility with a Platejoy plan, which works for many people.
 There’s a meal plan for literally everyone here, even the batch cookers among us, and the meals seem fun and easy to follow.
 Getting rave reviews from followers and bloggers alike, Platejoy just might be the place to start in your meal box journey.

-Feature image from Hello Fresh.
+(Feature image from Hello Fresh)

 You’ll love this podcast episode from This Grit and Grace Life: How to Get Your Hormones in Check with Ashby Duval – 070